unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 > :exclamation: First, take a look at the job description file.
 Can you understand how it works?
 Some helpful pointers follow.

-In general, fi syntax is unclear, you may want to check out the HTCondor documentation.
+In general, if the syntax is unclear, you may want to check out the HTCondor documentation.
 In the course, we are using version `8.6.13` (there are still bugs in more recent versions concerning execution of Singularity containers).
 You can check that with `condor_q -version`.

 For example, to get an explanation on what the strange magic line `Scene = $Fdb(ScenePath)` is doing, it is best to start from the [HTCondor web page](https://research.cs.wisc.edu/htcondor/),